 Article 36.
 (Election of Directors)

-- (1) Directors shall be elected at a General Meeting of Shareholders. - (2) The Representative Director, outside Directors and Audit Committee members shall be elected among those recommended by the Committee for Recommending Executive Officer Candidates.
+- (1) Directors shall be elected at a General Meeting of Shareholders. - (2) The Representative Director, outside Directors and Audit Committee members shall be recommended by the Officer Candidate Recommendation Committee.

 Article 37.
 (Term of Director)